Companies maintain safety programs to ensure workers understand organizational rules and legislative requirements set for workplace safety.

 The requirements of COR/SECOR, ISNetworld®, PICS Auditing, CQ Network and ComplyWorks can affect what needs to be written into your organization’s safety manual, and in-turn, your organizational safety program.
 The ideal outcome for a compliant safety program ensures that your organization’s workers are safer on the job-site via safety awareness, certification, and compliance.

 Workforce Compliance Safety Ltd. is a Canadian health & safety company.
-Our safety specialists offer experience and knowledge of Occupational Health & Safety Legislation throughout Canada.
+Our safety specialists offer experience and knowledge of Occupational Health & Safety Legislation to develop safety programs throughout Canada.